thaliajuarez/patroclus/index.md

 ### Community Involvement

-* As an Association of Computing Machinery member at school, I volunteered at local community events, including the local annual High School Programming Contest and [HESTEC](https://www.utrgv.edu/hestec/){:target="_blank"}.
+* As an Association of Computing Machinery member at school, I volunteered at local community events, including the local annual High School Programming Contest and <a href="https://www.utrgv.edu/hestec/" target="_blank">[HESTEC]</a>.
 For workshops and networking, I attended hackathon events held at various universities (CodeRED and HackTX).

 ### Contact